TyrfingMjolnir/TheoreticallyAWayToDisableBASICInYourC64Application/ReadMe.md

-# C64 Disable BASIC ROM to make space for RAM
+# C64 Disable BASIC ROM to make the space available as RAM

 Discussion